STiL-Team/Graph-Sanitation/README.md

-# Graph Sanitation Papers Collection
+# Graph Sanitation and XAI Paper Collections
 ### Editor: Yulin Zhu
 This collection will includes the image/graph sanitation and denoising methods on social networks.
 And also some general ideas that related.